 Using an electric knife sharpener on a serrated bread knife is much like the previous method.
 The major difference between that tool and one like the Chef’s Choice Trizor XV EdgeSelect is that it has built-in guides.
 This makes setting the angle of the kitchen knife super easy, but it also makes it less versatile.
 This is something you should consider when deciding which knife sharpener to purchase.

 If you’ll only be using it to sharpen knives from your kitchen and everything you own uses the same edge angle, an electric knife sharpener is a great choice!
 Where it doesn’t make as much sense is when you want to cover all your kitchen knives, pocket knives, and the tools in your shed.
 That’s where the Knife and Tool Sharpener from Method 3 fits best.

 1. Always read the instructions that are included so you know how to sharpen a serrated knife with your electric sharpener.
 In most cases with a 3-stage electric sharpener, you’ll just be using stage 3 (the finest grit).
 This stage only hones or polishes the blade’s edge, similar to what a leather strop would do.

 Perhaps you’ve seen the so-called “hacks” on how to sharpen a serrated knife without tools (or any knife for that matter).

 So, should you use a ceramic plate or coffee mug to sharpen your good knives?
 Clearly, the answer here is no. This is not an adequate way to sharpen any knife, certainly not one with a serrated blade.

 Sharpening Serrated Knives: The Last Slice

 Please be careful sharpening any knife.
 It can be dangerous working around sharp blades.
-If you’re not sure about what you’re doing, please consider consulting a professional sharpening service prior to working with your knives.
+If you’re not sure about what you’re doing, please consider consulting a professional knife sharpening service prior to taking it on yourself.